Andrew Dunlop (1671- 1735)

-Andrew Dunlop became a Freeman of the Clockmaker’s Company in 1701.
+Andrew moved to London after his father died, and was working between 1701 and 1735.
+He became a Freeman of the Clockmaker’s Company in 1701.
 He was an innovative maker, displaying superb workmanship.

-He was married in 1702 to Alice House, with his address given as Spread Eagle Court, Gray’s Inn Lane, London.
-However little else is documented about his personal life.
+Andrew was married in 1702 to Alice House, with his address given as Spread Eagle Court, Gray’s Inn Lane, London.

-Conyers Dunlop is believed to be Andrew’s son and was apprenticed to him from 1725 for seven years.
+Conyers Dunlop was born in Nunnington, Yorkshire on 9th July, 1711.
+He was Andrew’s nephew, and son of Alexander Dunlop.
+Conyers was working between 1725 and 1779.
+He was apprenticed to Andrew from 1725 for seven years.
 He became a Freeman of the Clockmaker’s Company in 1733 and Master in 1758.
-He died in 1779.
+Conyers died in 1779.

 Photos :